 - Next, place a piece of fresh lettuce on one edge of the spring roll wrap.

-- Then add blanch beansprout followed by sliced cucumber.
+- Then add blanched beansprout followed by sliced cucumber.

 - Place 2 tablespoons of filling, drained of gravy, on top.